excelcycle/peddler-parsers/README.md

 [![Build Status](https://travis-ci.org/bpuklich/peddler-parsers.svg)](https://travis-ci.org/bpuklich/peddler-parsers)

+This code is strongly based off the [MWS Orders](https://github.com/hakanensari/mws-orders) example code.
+Lots of credit belongs to the author.

+**WARNING!** This code is not ready for production by any means.
+Use at your own risk.

 **Peddler Parsers** is a collection of parsers to be used with the [Peddler Ruby gem](https://github.com/hakanensari/peddler).
 Refer to the [Amazon Marketplace Web Service (MWS) Products API](http://docs.developer.amazonservices.com/en_US/products/index.html) for more information on the API itself.

-Of course, to use Amazon MWS, you must have an eligible seller account.
+Of course, to use the Amazon MWS API, you must have an eligible seller account.

 ## Usage